galperins4/NFT_Generator/README.md

 | total_nft| 2 | How many NFT's you want to mint |
 | rand_seed| 345698135 | Random value for pseudo-random number generator |

-2. Load .png image files into the attribute folders.
-An example has been provided to test.
-The nomenclature is layer-attribute.
+2. Load .png image files into the attributes folders.
+An few examples have been provided to test the script.
+The nomenclature of the folders is as follows: layer-attribute.
 So for example 1-background is the first layer used which contains background images.

 Important: All image files should be the same size (e.g., 400 x 400 pixels)